 📖 Pickled watermelon origins

-Pickled watermelon is fairly unique and has a distinctive flavor.
+Pickled watermelon is pretty unique and has a distinctive flavor.
 Historically was a winter season product made by German immigrants in Russia.
 They used to pickle whole watermelons in wooden barrels.
 When the jars were invented, they were pickling just the red part (the flesh) of the watermelon which is quite different from other ethnic groups who were and still are just pickling the rind.
 Pickled watermelon rind is, therefore, more common, especially in Asia.

 During the late 1800s and early 1900s, European Jews introduced dill pickles to America when they started to arrive in New York but I am not sure whether pickled watermelon is a thing in the US at all.
 One more reason why this should become famous.